RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 **Note**: These directions may not work as written on unsupported Debian-based distributions.
 For example, newer versions of Ubuntu may not be compatible with the rock-dkms kernel driver.
 In this case, you can exclude the rocm-dkms and rock-dkms packages.

 **Note**: You must use either ROCm or the amdgpu-pro driver.
-Using both drivers at once will result in an error.
+Using both drivers will result in an installation error.

 Prerequisites